 TUITION & AID

-Tuition for the PLP Class of 2023 is $5,600, which includes a private room for each weekend.
-Tuition for the 2023 PLP is due in full by February 15, 2023.
+The program fee to participate in the PLP 2024 cohort is $5,900, which includes a private room for each weekend.
+Payment of the program fee for PLP 2024 participants will be due in full by January 22, 2024.
 Participants can also opt into a payment plan as a form of financial assistance.
-Acceptance to any Sorensen Institute program is need-blind, meaning that the people who evaluate applications to participate in the program differ from those who review financial aid applications.

-More information about our financial assistance payment plan, and how to apply for financial aid, is available on our Financial Aid page.
+More information about the available payment plan and how to apply for financial aid can be found on the Financial Aid page.

 According to IRS guidance, the Lifetime Learning tax credit applies to students who are enrolled in one or more courses at an eligible educational institution.
 The course or courses must be either part of a postsecondary degree program or taken by the student to acquire or improve job skills.
 There are many other details surrounding the Hope and Lifetime Learning Tax Credits.
 We suggest that you contact your own tax professional to see if you qualify for these credits.
 Unfortunately, neither the Sorensen Political Institute nor the Weldon Cooper Center for Public Service can provide tax advice.
 You can also contact the IRS' Office of Public Liaison at 202-622-2970 or view Publication 970 on the IRS website for further information.